HabitatFramework/UserGuide/preface/preface.rst

 This Preface explains a little about the HLU Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.

-The :doc:`../introduction/introduction` explains why the HLU Tool is needed, what it does and where it comes from.
+:doc:`../introduction/introduction` explains why the HLU Tool is needed, what it does and where it comes from.

-:doc:`../concepts/concepts` is a quick tutorial on the key concepts of the HLU Tool.
+:doc:`../concepts/concepts` is a brief outline of the key concepts of the HLU Tool.

 :doc:`../menus/menus` describes all the user interface menu items and buttons on the HLU Tool.